inancgumus/learngo/21-project-text-wrapper/README.md

 Wrap the text for 40 characters in a line.
 For example, for the following input, the program should print the following output.

 **INPUT:**

     Hello world, how is it going?
 It is ok.
 The weather is beautiful.

 **OUTPUT:**

     Hello world, how is it going?
 It is ok.
     The weather is beautiful.

 ## RULES

 * The program should also work with Unicode text.
 You can find a unicode story in [story.txt](story.txt) file in the current folder.
 Please use the text in the file and soft-wrap it to 40 characters.

+* The program should not cut the words, and should put the whole words on the next line.